alukosdev/ccsp/index.md

 These notes continue to be actively maintained by the Alukos team and members of the information security community.

-!!!warning Disclaimer
+!!!
 Information contained within these notes may be copyrighted.
-Sources of copyrighted information have been [documented accordingly](../#references).
+Sources of copyrighted information have been [documented accordingly](/index.md/#references).
 !!!

 ## References